saylesss88/nix-book/src/installation/enc/enc_install.md

 and much more)

-If you choose to use the starter repo you won't need to run the next command as it is already populated in the repo.
+If you choose to use the starter repo you won't need to run the next command as it is already populated in the repo and should use the [Starter Repo README](https://github.com/saylesss88/my-flake) most of the rest of the guide is for manual disko without the starter repo.

 If you click on the layout you want then click the `Raw` button near the top, then copy the `url` and use it in the following command: